Lasko 5538 Ceramic Tower Heater

 - Sensors to alert you to overheating

-The size is important, but not because it has anything to do with the amount of heat it puts out.
-RVs are small, so you don’t want a product that’s going to take up a whole lot of space in your RV.
-If you have a specific space to put your RV heater in, make sure you measure it, including the height, to make sure that whatever model you buy will fit in that space.
+The size is important, not because a bigger unit will be a more powerful heater, but because RVs are small.
+You don’t want a product that’s going to take up a whole lot of space.
+If you have a specific place in mind to put your motorhome heater, make sure you measure it, including the height, so that whatever model you buy will fit the space.

 Having a good warranty is a smart move.
-Sometimes things can go wrong, even with the best RV heaters.
+Sometimes things can go wrong, even with the best RV heater.
 Knowing that the manufacturer has your back when you make a purchase is comforting.
 A good warranty also shows that the manufacturer has faith that the product will last.
-Try to get an electric heater with at least a one-year manufacturer’s warranty that’s clear, precise, and easy to find.
+Try to get a travel trailer heater with at least a one-year manufacturer’s warranty that’s clear, precise, and easy to find.

 Try not to let cost sway you too much unless you’re on a budget.
 Price can be misleading.
-The most expensive electric heaters may not be the best choice for you, so you would be simply wasting money if you invested in one.
+The most expensive electric heaters for RV living may not be the best choice for you, so you would be simply wasting money if you invested in one.
 In some cases, you’re paying extra money solely for a name.
 If you like name brands, great.
-If not, you may do your wallet a favor by avoiding high prices just because of a name.
+If not, you may do your wallet a favor by avoiding brand products purely for the name.

-Higher-priced RV electric heaters usually have some advantages and extra features that are attractive.
-Lower price portable heaters might be lacking in features, but they can do what you need them to do very well-heat up a space.
+Saying that higher-priced RV electric heaters usually have some advantages and extra features that are attractive.
+Lower price portable heaters might be lacking in certain features, but they can still heat up a space well.
 A good practice is to aim for a mid-range-priced model.
 This way, you’re not overspending, but you also aren’t getting something cheap and low-quality.

-Best Electric Heater for RV – The Results
+Best Electric Heater for RV Travel – The Results

-The Lasko Ceramic space heater is a handy little 1500-watt model that packs a punch.
+This ceramic space heater from Lasko is a handy little 1500-watt model that packs a punch.
 It’s basic, having only two controls, but it has an adjustable thermostat control with 11 different temperatures and three different fan speeds.
 If you like simplicity, this is a great choice.

-One minor thing we wish that Lasko would change is the red indicator light.
+One minor thing we wish Lasko would change is the red indicator light.
 The light indicates when it is plugged in, not when it’s on.
 This means that the light will always be on, and there is no reminder if you’ve forgotten to turn it off.
-However, this is a minor detail and doesn’t affect how the heater performs.
+However, this is more of a minor irritation than a problem and doesn’t affect how it performs.